-I want my photographs to stimulate the senses - not to irritate, but to soothe and elicit feelings of joy, calm, or wow!
+I want my photographs to stimulate the senses - specifically, to soothe, not agitate...and to elicit feelings of joy, calm, interest, and wow!

 Since retiring as a school administrator in 2016, time and my camera offer infinite opportunities to channel my creativity and passion.
 I have always had a voracious appetite to figuratively wrap my arms around most anything I see.
 The camera helps me do this.
 I want to understand what makes things tick and the science behind their being.
 Simultaneously, I want to capture the beauty of what's accessible to my lens.

 For as long as I can remember, a particular draw for me has been the captivating and unpredictable movement of water.
-It inspired three of my major collections, Nor’eastern Dinghies, Sea Sculptures, and Glass, Liquid, and Ice Capades.
+It inspired several of my major collections, Nor’eastern Dinghies, Sea Sculptures, Waterscapes, and Glass, Liquid, and Ice Capades.
 Portraiture, travel, and macro photography inspire much of my other work.
-Each type of photography feeds my need to explore, experiment, create, and learn.
+Each type of photography feeds my need to explore, create, and learn.

 Introduction to the First Three Collections